Between Stone and Silence: The Life, Love, and Afterlife of Senenmut

 Unknown Man C

-The facial structure of Unknown Man C; long, refined, was thought by some to accord with the statues of Senenmut found at Thebes, particularly those showing him cradling the princess Neferure.
-Yet there has never been an inscription, coffin fragment, or cartonnage naming him, nor any funerary equipment bearing his titles.
-The identification remains, at best, a romantic surmise.
+The facial structure and features; long, refined, were thought by some to accord with the depictions of Senenmut.
+Yet there has never been an inscription, coffin fragment, or cartonnage naming the mummy as him, nor any funerary equipment discovered nearby bearing his titles.
+The identification remains, at best, a romantic surmise but not an impossibility.

 Unknown Man C